AlfredoLuzardo/1800_202410_BBY-31/README.md

 # Project Title
+LinkSphere

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...
-Our team BBY-31 (Alfredo Luzardo, Jason Lau, Kristian Santos) is developing a web application to help journalists and geographically isolated people spread awareness on issues that are overshadowed, by giving them the ability to post articles and have them ranked by the population.
+Our team, BBY-31 is developing LinkSphere to help local people and journalists spread awareness on overshadowed issues, by allowing them to make posts with their geolocation onto a world map.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name is Alfredo Luzardo!
-I am very excited to build this project and make it a reality.
+I am aspiring to become a software developer and I am really excited to make this project a reality.
 * Hi my name is Kristian Santos, building this project is exciting to me.
 * Jason Lau - I am excited to contribute to this project.